 Quartermaster Sergeant, Wilmington District Militia, Battle of Moore's Creek Bridge.

-Caleb and Jenny are buried on their land in Albertson, NC.
+Caleb and Jane are buried on their land in Albertson, NC which is in dire decay.

 Jesse Quin(n) 1794-1860